|Candied Citrus Peels|

 Beat the remaining ingredients together thoroughly then pour into the tart case.

 Bake for 35-40 minutes, checking it after 30 minutes.
 The top should be crusted with a rich golden brown all over.
 Expect the mixture to rise above the pastry then sink back down a little after its removed from the oven.
+The top will crack on cooling, a bit like a brownie mixture does.
 Do not worry if the centre part of the filling is a little liquid beneath the crust as it makes a delicious sauce.
 The consistency is a matter for individual taste.

 Best eaten warm (though it does keep a day), with or without cream.
 A very good use for some of your winter stash of candied citrus.
 What do you mean, you don't have a stash - Candied citrus